hotwheelsandhighheels/hotwheelsandhighheels.github.io/Trunk/drivers.md

   data-theme="future"
   data-contributor="carson-sandell"
   data-location="san-jose">
-  "The thing that never changes is community members' devotion to this city, this land, and resistance.
-We love this place.
+  "We love this place.
 We cherish this place.
 We care for the land.
 We care for the health and safety of our most vulnerable, which is in direct opposition to the contemporary moment and tech futurity."
 </blockquote>
 <p class="quote-attribution"><a href="/Drivers/Carson/">Carson Sandell</a></p>
 <span class="timeline-tag future">Future</span>